Roy W. Howard

 In Howard’s memoir, published in 1936, the picture he presents of himself is that of someone caught up by chance/coincidence in False Armistice events in Brest.
 Of someone whose conduct was entirely professional and honest, virtually beyond reproach, but who was swept along by events.
 Events, he maintained, that were shaped more by others than by anything he did – the others being Admiral Henry Wilson, Ensign John Sellards, a French telegraph operator, and US Navy censors.
 3

 1. Patricia Beard, Roy W. Howard.
 Newsmaker.
 Connecticut.
 2016.

 2. The quote is from the letter: Roy W. Howard to Arthur Hornblow.
 San Diego.
 June nineteenth 1921.
 (Page 2).
 Held in the Arthur and Leonora Hornblow Papers.
 Margaret Herrick Library, Academy of Motion Picture Arts and Sciences.
 Beverly Hills, California.

-3. See the following on this website: Roy W. Howard in Brest, the Story Examined in Detail; Roy Howard’s Search for Information about the False Armistice; Arthur Hornblow’s Information about the Jackson Armistice Telegram; and False Armistice Conspiracy Theories.
+3. See the following on this website: Roy W. Howard in Brest, Parts One and Two; Roy Howard’s Search for Information about the False Armistice; Arthur Hornblow’s Information about the Jackson Armistice Telegram; and False Armistice Conspiracy Theories.